- The Trunce race series is run under the rules and regulations of the Fell Runners Association (FRA).

 - The age categories used are Junior Male, Junior Female, Male, Female, Vet Male, vet Male 50, Vet Male 60, Vet Female, Vet Female 50 and Vet Female 60.

-- Seniors must be aged 16 or over on the day of the first race of the season.
-Please note that if you start the season as a junior, you cannot switch to the senior category and race course if you become 16 part way through the season.
+- Seniors must be aged 16 or over on the day of the race .
+Please note that if you start the season as a junior, you must obtain a new number to run as a Senior.

 - Points are awarded to the first 20 finishers in each age category.
 The first runner is awarded 20 points, the second 19 and so on.